Windscribe/Desktop-App/README.md

 This repo contains the complete source code for the Windscribe 2.0 app.
 This includes installer, service/helper, backend process and GUI.
 Please note that this is a work-in-progress, your mileage may vary.

+## Build the Windscribe 2.0 app

+See below for environement and library prerequisites to build the application on each system.

+Simply run `tools/build_all` for an unsigned build.
+See `build_all --help` for other build options.
+A successfully build script will place the installer in the `build-exe` directory.
+Note that an unsigned build is required to connect the VPN when building without code signing.

 ## Windows
 ### Prerequisites